bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Javascript-Concepts-You-Should-Understand.md

 ### Callbacks Lesson Concepts

--   <span id="a16e">Given multiple plausible reasons, identify why functions are called "First Class Objects" in JavaScript.</span>
+-   <span id="a16e">Given multiple plausible reasons, identify why functions are called “First Class Objects” in JavaScript.</span>
 -   <span id="0d89">they can be stored in variables, passed as arguments to other functions, and serve as return value for a function</span>
 -   <span id="e458">supports same basic operations as other types (strings, bools, numbers)</span>
 -   <span id="6af2">higher-order functions take functions as arguments or return functions as values</span>